Which Vinegar Is Best For Pickling: A Guide To Selecting the Right One

 Here are a few common varieties of vinegar:

-Industrial vinegar: Not recommended!
+- Industrial vinegar: Not recommended!
 Used for a variety of industrial or heavy-duty cleaning purposes, industrial vinegars are most definitely not suitable for pickling purposes.
 The acetic acid content can be between 20–30 percent.
+This would pack a powerful punch!

 The preserving power of vinegar

-In order to safely pickle your favorite fruits or vegetables, you need to use the right amount of acid, sugar, and spices.
+In order to safely pickle your favorite fruit or vegetable, you need to use the right amount of acid, sugar, and spices.
 To ensure a longer shelf life and to prevent botulinum toxins from growing, it’s vital to follow a reputable recipe.

 Never alter the amount of vinegar used in a recipe.
 Some recipes call for the use of added water, while others require undiluted vinegar.